By Kyle Proffitt

 She summarized battery evolution, tracing it all back to “Gen Zero”, when Stanley Whittingham first created a lithium-ion battery using a titanium cathode and a thick lithium metal anode, achieving 100-200 Wh/kg energy density.
 Switching to cathode materials containing lithium then allowed for progression through 3 more generations of anode evolution using carbon (Gen 1, where most commercial batteries still are), silicon composite (Gen 2), and finally, ultrathin lithium metal (Gen 3).
 These Gen 3 batteries push the energy density limit to 400-500 Wh/kg.

-At 2024 Florida Battery, Meng added a potential fourth generation, the anode-free design.
+At the 2024 Florida Battery, Meng added a potential fourth generation, the anode-free design.
 (She mentioned this work at the 2023 event).
 “If you have an electrolyte that is 100% perfect, you should be able to completely eliminate the seed layer of the lithium metal,” she said.
 The idea here is that instead of starting with lithium metal at the anode, you start with nothing between the electrolyte and the negative current collector (typically copper foil).
 Normally during charging, lithium ions move from cathode to anode and intercalate or plate there.
 This is no different.
 However, as Meng indicated, with an anode-free approach, there is no thin seed layer of lithium metal, and the anode is effectively built upon first charge.

 The apparent simplicity of the design reveals its allure, but “Your volume change is going to be very significant,” she said.
 That extra 20 micrometers would represent a 20% expansion of the entire battery pack.
 In any case, Meng said, “most of the time people think of this [anode-free idea] as just an academic, scientific interest.”